malcolmc10/GreedosBB/greedosbb/README.md

 ### MVP

-1. Make the application landscape to fit computer screens.
+1. I want to make the application fir for both mobile and landscape to fit computer screens appropriately.
-2. Utilizing StoryBook to create components for my applications.
+2. Utilizing StoryBook to create the components that I will use in my header, footer, and body of my application.
-3. I will add a CSS file that will make it look modern and fun.
+3. I will add a CSS component that will use the data from the API and css to contruct an appealing and inviting application.
-4. Use an API and have the information render onto the application.
+4. I will use the API that I obtained from SWAPI to bring in data about the star wars characters that will fill my website that includes height, weight, race, skin color, planet, affiliations, and alive or dead.
-5. I will structure my code professionally with minimal notes.
+5. I will structure my code with the means of professionaism.
+I will avoid dirty code and remove all console.logs and notes that are not required for those who read the code in the future.

 <br>